 STEPHEN MINISTRY: Holy Trinity Church, 101 Walt Banks Road, Peachtree City.
 Holy Trinity offers Stephen Ministry to provide confidential, one-on-one Christian care to people who are going through a difficult time.
-A Stephen Minister is a well-trained caregiver who listens, cares, prays, encourages, and offers the love of Christ during a time of need.
-The care you receive is confidential, free, and very helpful.
+A Stephen Minister is a well-trained caregiver who listens, cares, prays, encourages and offers the love of Christ during a time of need.
+The care you receive is confidential, free and helpful.
 Contact: Lynne Nonni at 770-631-3915 or LNonni@att.net or Jerry Greenwell at 770-487-2752 or firstname.lastname@example.org.

 MERTON DISCUSSION GROUP: Fourth Saturday of every month (usually); 11 a.m.-1 p.m.; St. Thomas More Church, 636 W. Ponce de Leon Ave., Decatur, in the St. Julie Room.
 The group is a chapter of the International Thomas Merton Society and has been meeting since 2001.
 New members are always welcome.
 Contact: Robert Kertz at email@example.com or 404-378-4870.

-POWER OF PRAISE PRAYER GROUP: Tuesdays, 7-8:30 p.m.; Holy Trinity Church, 101 Walt Banks Road, Peachtree City, in the chapel of the Faith Formation Building.
+POWER OF PRAISE PRAYER GROUP: Tuesdays, 7-8:30 p.m.; Holy Trinity Church, 101 Walt Banks Road, Peachtree City, in the chapel of the faith formation building.
 The group meets for praise and worship, intercessory and healing prayer, and teachings.
-Contact: http://holytrinityptc.org or 770-487-7672.
+Contact: holytrinityptc.org or 770-487-7672.

 KOREAN AMERICAN SOUTHEAST CHARISMATIC RENEWAL: Prayer meetings on Tuesdays; 7 p.m.; Korean Martyrs Church, 6003 Buford Highway, NE, Doraville.
 Married and single young adults 18-40 years old and all others are invited to come together as a community to witness the Holy Spirit, have a personal relationship with Jesus Christ, serve the community, and transform themselves to live a renewed and fulfilled life.
 Prayer meetings are held in English.
 Contact: Christine Jeon at 404-576-8148 or email@example.com.